radekszewczyk01/AutoDiffNN.jl/README.md

-# AutoDiffNN.jl
-A Julia package for automatic differentiation used in training neural networks for sentiment classification on the IMDb dataset.
+**AutoDiffNN.jl** – A Julia package providing custom automatic differentiation and neural network components for training models on tasks such as sentiment analysis.